Comparative effectiveness research and patient-centered outcomes research definitions.

 2) Take the (self-guided) online course: An Online Self-Guided Course for Writing a Successful Concept Proposal in Patient-Centered Outcomes Research

 This course, which was produced as part of the Expanding National Capacity in PCOR through Training (ENACT) Program, and funded by the Agency for Healthcare Research and Quality, outlines the steps and resources needed for writing a Patient-Centered CER Proposal.
 This online version of the course, which is publicly available in the form of a Google Document, has a number of embedded links and resources for those seeking further instruction on specific topics.

-The available resources include the PCORI Methodology Standards Academic Curriculum produced by Johns Hopkins University, University of Pittsburgh and UPMC Stakehold Engagement Resources Guide and online videos produced by the University of California at Davis and videos from Ohio State University.
+The available resources include the PCORI Methodology Standards Academic Curriculum produced by Johns Hopkins University, University of Pittsburgh and UPMC Stakehold Engagement Resources Guide and videos from Ohio State University.
 Further information on the specific modules is available here.